St. Michael's Chapel

 You are here

-Members of all faiths are expected to attend chapel services and find there some measure of comfort, inspiration, and peace.
-The Chapel is the one place where the whole School—o reflect upon our place in the world, and to pray.
+Members of all faiths are expected to attend chapel services and find there some measure of comfort, inspiration and peace.
+The Chapel is the one place where the whole School can reflect upon our place in the world and pray.
 No one is expected to abandon his own faith while at South Kent School.
 Rather, the School, in its faithful adherence to worship in the tradition of the Episcopal Church, provides a stable context for each person to engage with his own spiritual journey.

 Any students seeking to observe other non-Episcopal religious services should speak with the school Chaplain to make appropriate arrangements.